Go-or-Grow Models in Biology: a Monster on a Leash: Discussion

 \subsection{Acknowledgements}

 { We are grateful to the Fields Institute in Toronto, who hosted us for a few weeks in Summer and Fall 2024 to work on this project.
 RT acknowledges support from a Canadian Graduate Scholarship of the Natural Sciences and Engineering Research Council of Canada (NSERC) and Alberta Innovates Graduate Student Scholarship.
 MC was supported by the National Group of Mathematical Physics (GNFM-INdAM) through the INdAM–GNFM Project (CUP E53C22001930001) ``From kinetic to macroscopic models for tumor-immune system competition'', and by the European Union - NextGenerationEU and the MUR-Italian Ministry of Universities and Research through the project PRIN 2022 PNRR {\it Mathematical modeling for a Sustainable Circular Economy in Ecosystems} (project code P2022PSMT7, CUP D53D23018960001).
+MC has been partially supported by the State Research Agency of the Spanish Ministry of Science and FEDER-EU, project PID2022-137228OB-I00 (MICIU/AEI /10.13039/501100011033); by Modeling Nature Research Unit, Grant QUAL21-011 funded by Consejería de Universidad, Investigaci\'on e Innovaci\'on (Junta de Andalucía).
 TLS acknowledges support from a National Science Foundation (NSF) grant DMS-2151566.
 TH is supported through a discovery grant of the Natural Science and Engineering Research Council of Canada (NSERC), RGPIN-2023-04269. }